sebasquesadab/ping-logger/README.md

 # ping-logger
 Sends You A Notification Through A Webhook When Pinged, Usefull If You Are A Mod In A Big Server And Need to Keep Track Of Pings.

+Do pip3 install discord_webhook and pip3 install discord